driusan/dewm/src/Initialize.md

 For Xinerama, we'll use the BurntSushi xinerama package, again taking our inspiration from taowm.

 ### "Initialize Xinerama"
 ```go
 if err := xinerama.Init(xc); err != nil {
 	log.Fatal(err)
 }
 ```

+We'll also have to add the couple imports that we used.

 ### "main.go imports" +=
 ```go